Richard Greaves (prospector): Prospecting

 Just after arriving in Perth Greaves was shown a rock owned by William Lawrence, who thought it was copper.
 Due to his experience Greaves identified it as gold.
 Lawrence gave Greaves approximately 1 lb of the rock, from which he extracted 6 oz of gold, which he sold for £4 per ounce.
 This started Greaves on his search for gold in Western Australia, though it was some years before he was successful.

 Greaves and Ted Payne found gold in the Yilgarn region of Western Australia in 1887, starting the first of the major gold rushes in Western Australia.

 Greaves struggled to be rewarded for his involvement in the discovery of gold.
 As leader of the party, Harry Anstey collected a £500 reward for the discovery.
-Lawrence, on behalf of the syndicate, through the courts was able to recover £50 from Anesty for the expense in funding the expedition, while Greaves was given £5.
+Lawrence, on behalf of the syndicate, through the courts was able to recover £50 from Anstey for the expense in funding the expedition, while Greaves was given £5.
 It has never been established what Anstey did with the remaining £445.
 In 1906 a petition was presented for the Government of Western Australia to pay Greaves an annuity of £100.

 In 1906 Greaves published a book called The Golden West, which detailed the experiences of prospecting for gold and the people who were there.
 In it he noted that Anstey was rewarded for finding gold by the Western Australian Colonial Government, and would never had found anything without the support of Payne and himself.